cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-apps/run-tunnel/as-a-service/linux.md

 | `tunnel`           | The UUID of your Tunnel                              |
 | `credentials-file` | The location of the credentials file for your Tunnel |

-When the service is installed using `cloudflared service install`, the contents of the configuration will be copied to `/etc/cloudflared/config.yml` for future running of the service.
-When changing the config, either make your changes directly in `/etc/cloudflared/config.yml` or reinstall the service.
+When the service is installed using `cloudflared service install`, the contents of the configuration will be copied to `/etc/cloudflared/config.yml`.
+When later changing the config, either make your changes directly in `/etc/cloudflared/config.yml` or reinstall the service.

 ## Running `cloudflared` as a service